betaflight/betaflight/docs/development/Blackbox Internals.md

 a preceding "H" frame).
 If no preceding "H" frame exists, the value is marked as invalid.

 #### Predict 1500 (8)
 This predictor is set to a fixed value of 1500.
 It is preferred for logging servo values in intraframes, since these typically lie close to the midpoint of 1500us.

 #### Predict vbatref (9)
 This predictor is set to the "vbatref" field written in the log header.
-It is used when logging intraframe battery voltages in Cleanflight, since these are expected to be broadly similar to the first battery voltage seen during arming.
+It is used when logging intraframe battery voltages in INAV, since these are expected to be broadly similar to the first battery voltage seen during arming.

 #### Predict last main-frame time (10)